djraval/Modal-Scripts/modal-dev-ref/docs/guide/webhook-proxy-auth.md

 Previously, Modal Proxy Auth tokens used the verified the `Proxy- Authorization` header, returning a 407 Proxy Unauthorized HTTP error in case the token isn’t valid.
-We have since made an update to use `Modal-Key` and `Modal-Secret` instead. `Proxy-Authorization` is still supported but will be deprecated sometime in the future.
+We have since made an update to use `Modal-Key` and `Modal-Secret` instead. `Proxy-Authorization` is deprecated, and users are advised to stop using it.

 The `Proxy-Authorization` header uses the `Basic` authentication scheme and expect base64 encoding of `[TOKEN_ID]:[TOKEN_SECRET]` for the credentials.
 For